mitogen-hq/mitogen/docs/api.rst

     .. method:: call_no_reply (fn, \*args, \*\*kwargs)

-        Send a function call, but expect no return value.
-If the call fails, the full exception will be logged to the target context's logging framework.
+        Like :meth:`call_async`, but do not wait for a return value, and inform the target context no such reply is expected.
+If the call fails, the full exception will be logged to the target context's logging framework, unless the `mitogen_chain` argument was present.

         :raises mitogen.core.CallError:
             An exception was raised in the remote context during execution.